 Young women worldwide are confronted with two significant health risks: unintended pregnancy and HIV infection.
-Oral pre-exposure prophylaxis (PrEP) is a highly effective method of HIV prevention, yet uptake of and adherence to PrEP in high-risk countries remains low.
-Women in sub-Saharan Africa disproportionately shoulder the burden of the HIV epidemic, where adolescent girls and young women account for two-thirds of new HIV infections.
+Oral pre-exposure prophylaxis (PrEP) is a highly effective method of HIV prevention, yet uptake of and adherence to PrEP remains low.
+Women in sub-Saharan Africa disproportionately shoulder the burden of the HIV epidemic and account for two-thirds of new HIV infections.

-The Population Council—with the University of Zimbabwe, Wits RTI, and Medicines360—are developing a dual prevention pill (DPP) regimen by co-formulating the active ingredients in oral PrEP and generic oral contraceptives into one tablet to be taken every day.
+The Population Council, and Medicines360, are developing a dual prevention pill (DPP) regimen by co-formulating the active ingredients in oral PrEP and oral contraceptives into one tablet to be taken every day.
 A DPP regimen, which combines two marketed and approved products, is likely to be the fastest pathway to contraceptive MPT introduction.

 The acceptability study results will be important for informing product introduction.
 In particular, these studies will provide the opportunity to test out counseling strategies, learn which women prefer the DPP versus two separate pills, and prime the community for scaling up this new technology once the co-formulated DPP is available.